-Once located in Te Wairoa, New Zealand, the carvings of Hinemihi were brought to England by the 4th Earl, as a reminder of his time as Governor of New Zealand.
+Once located in Te Wairoa, New Zealand, Hinemihi's carvings were brought to England by the 4th Earl of Onslow, as a reminder of his time as Governor of New Zealand.

-Looking after a building… which is actually a person
+Looking after a building… who's actually a person

 Caring for the carvings

 The wooden carvings are extremely delicate, and despite regular care and maintenance, they have deteriorated in the British weather over the past 130 years.
-To ensure no further deterioration, we have recently removed the carvings from the building, keeping her body together for concentrated conservation attention in a specialist studio.
+To ensure no further deterioration, we've recently removed the carvings from the building, keeping her body together for concentrated conservation attention in a specialist studio.

 Putting her spirit to rest

 Such a unique conservation challenge required international expertise.
-As the carvings embody the ancestress Hinemihi, before any work could take place her spirit needed to be put to sleep for the protection of those engaging in conservation work with her.
+Because the carvings embody the ancestress Hinemihi, before any work could take place her spirit needed to be put to sleep for the protection of those engaging in conservation work with her.

-Once Hinemihi was at rest, Jim worked alongside a team of specialists led by National Trust conservator Emily Nisbet-Hawkins, including Dr Dean Sully and dozens of conservation students from University College London, a conservator specialising in wood, and National Trust volunteers.
+Once Hinemihi was at rest, Jim worked alongside a team of specialists led by National Trust conservator Emily Nisbet-Hawkins, including Dr Dean Sully and dozens of conservation students from University College London, a specialist wood conservator and National Trust volunteers.

 The team took three days to carefully remove, surface clean, wrap and transport the 28 carvings to safe storage, and to install scaffolding within the building to ensure stability in the absence of the carvings.